The dynamics of the heterochaos baker maps: Cycles arising from heterochaos horseshoe maps

 We say a diffeomorphism $\psi$ on $\mathbb R^3$ has a {\it heterodimensional cycle} associated to its compact transitive hyperbolic sets $\Psi$ and $\Upsilon$ if the unstable dimensions of $\Psi$ and $\Upsilon$ are different, and $W^s(\Psi)\cap W^u(\Upsilon)\neq\emptyset$ and $W^s(\Upsilon)\cap W^u(\Psi)\neq\emptyset$.
 Since non-transverse intersections in heterodimensional cycles can easily be destroyed by perturbations of diffeomorphisms, the following notion is useful.
 A heterodimensional cycle of $\psi$ associated to transitive hyperbolic sets $\Psi$ and $\Upsilon$ is {\it $C^r$-robust} \cite{BonDia08} if there is a $C^r$ neighborhood $\mathcal V$ of $\psi$ such that any diffeomorphism in $\mathcal V$ has a heterodimensional cycle associated to the continuations of $\Psi$ and $\Upsilon$.
 By Kupka-Smale's theorem, if $\psi$ has a $C^r$-robust heterodimensional cycle associated to $\Psi$ and $\Upsilon$, either $\Psi$ or $\Upsilon$ is a non-trivial hyperbolic set.

 Robust heterodimensional cycles are often constructed by perturbations.
 It may be useful to exhibit a concrete example of a diffeomorphism that has a robust heterodimensional cycle.
 If $\phi$ satisfies additional hypotheses, then it has a $C^2$-robust heterodimensional cycle associated to $\Gamma$ and $\Sigma$.
-One can estimate the Hausdorff dimension of $W^u(\Gamma)\cap W^s(\Sigma)$.
 For details, see \cite{STY22}.